From the World Heritage inscription for the Works of Antoni Gaudí:

 Seven properties built by the architect Antoni Gaudí (1852–1926) in or near Barcelona testify to Gaudí’s exceptional creative contribution to the development of architecture and building technology in the late 19th and early 20th centuries.
 These monuments represent an eclectic, as well as a very personal, style which was given free reign in the design of gardens, sculpture and all decorative arts, as well as architecture.
 The seven buildings are: Casa Vicens; Gaudí’s work on the Nativity façade and Crypt of La Sagrada Familia; Casa Batlló; Crypt in Colonia Güell.

 The work of Gaudi is almost synonymous with Barcelona.
 The signature building in Barcelona is the Sagrada Familia which was designed by Gaudi.
 The Sagrada Familia has been under construction for almost 130 years.
 Despite its size and scope, it is not a cathedral but actually a private church designed for a single family.

-View my complete list of UNESCO World Heritage Sites
+View the complete list of UNESCO World Heritage Sites in Spain.

 View the list of all of the UNESCO World Heritage sites I have visited on my travels.